I’m not an advisor. I keep up to date a directory of financial advisors who give advice but don’t manage investments (sorry, only in the U.S.).

 - The advisor acts as a fiduciary and puts your interest first.

-- The advisor has Certified Financial Planner (CFP®) certification, other professional credential, or equivalent experience.
+- The advisor has a Certified Financial Planner (CFP®) certification, other professional credentials, or equivalent experience.

 - The advisor does NOT sell products that pay the advisor a commission (cash-value life insurance, annuities, load funds, individual muni bonds, non-traded REITs, limited partnerships, …).